IN CONVERSATION…

 As an artist, I’ve found solace in translating these emotions into visual narratives.
 It’s like turning my canvas into a mirror that reflects back the complexities of our world.

-In a world where we’re inundated with information and news, art has the power to distill these overwhelming emotions into something more tangible, more relatable.
+In a world where we’re inundated with information and news, art has the power to distill these overwhelming emotions into something more tangible, and more relatable.
 It’s not about dwelling solely on the darkness, but about shining a light on it, examining it, and perhaps finding a bit of hope or connection in the midst of it all.

 My art becomes a way to channel those feelings into a creative outlet.
 It’s like a visual diary that captures the zeitgeist, inviting viewers to pause, reflect, and engage in a conversation that goes beyond words.